Skip to main content

 Subcommittee: CJS

-Explanation: Funding would be used to upgrade the Manassa Police Department’s technology and equipment, including body cams, tasers, video cameras and radio equipment.
-The project is a responsible use of taxpayer funds since the upgraded equipment will assist with crime prevention in the Town of Manassa and nearby communities, while improving police-community relations.
-The project has a Federal nexus because the funding provided is for purposes described in section 1701(b)(8) of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C. § 10381(b)(8)).
+Explanation: Funding would be used to purchase computer monitors, computer towers, vest carriers, and new plates for the office.
+The project is a responsible use of taxpayer funds since the Sheriff’s Office needs updated computer systems and new equipment to support major crimes investigations and protect officer safety in the Pueblo area.
+The project has a Federal nexus because the funding provided is for purposes authorized in Section 1701(b)(9) of the Omnibus Crime Control and Safe Streets Act of 1968 (34 U.S.C. § 10381(b)(9)).

 Member Certification Form